omakoto/reenv/README.md

 function greet() { echo "hello $1"; }
 reenv-cap > /tmp/env-delta.sh

-# Later, or in a new terminal:
+# Later, or in a new terminal.
+No need to source reenv.bash here:
-source reenv.bash
 source /tmp/env-delta.sh
 # TOKEN and greet() are now set
 ```